recommenders-team/recommenders/CONTRIBUTING.md

 * Prioritize PyTorch over TensorFlow.
 * Minimize dependencies.
 Around 80% of the issues in the repo are related to dependencies.
-* Avoid adding code with GPL and other viral licenses.
+* Avoid adding code with GPL and other copyleft licenses.
 Prioritize MIT, Apache, and other permissive licenses.
 * Add the copyright statement at the beginning of the file: `Copyright (c) Recommenders contributors.
 Licensed under the MIT License.`

 ## Coding Guidelines